TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         $page.Content
         ```

-    ??? success "Solution for question 8"
+    ??? success "Solution to question 8"

         !!! quote "Task"
             Luckily the defense mechanisms were faulty!